Some men see things as they are and say, "Why?"

 The project will use the Stanford/IDEO methodology of innovation.
 This methodology is predicated on a deep understanding of the prospective users.
 There have been many well-intentioned attempts to bring technology to the developing world that have failed or even been harmful.
 To help ensure the success of this project, students will conduct research and interviews and establish relationships with people in the chosen regions to understand the users and their context.
 This process of gaining empathy for the users will be a key source of ideas for innovation.
 Drawing upon this empathy, students will derive principles that will guide their designs.
 Finally, with feedback from an advisory board drawn from domain experts, user representatives, IDEO staff, successful entrepreneurs, manufacturers, and the philanthropic community, students will test and iteratively improve designs for the light, the experience, and the business plan.

-The undergraduate seminar will be the early stage of the startup.
+The first quarter of the project will be an undergraduate seminar pursuing the early stages of a startup.
 Through extensive research and interviews, students will gain a deep understanding of the prospective users, various aspects of the problem, and opportunities for its solution.
-They will distill their findings into a briefing book on the Web to serve as a resource for the graduate seminar, for other classes, and for other efforts directed at this problem.
+They will distill their findings into a briefing book to serve as a resource for the graduate seminar, for other classes, and for other efforts directed at this problem.
 It will include an analysis of prospective users from different regions, with detailed descriptions of several individuals and their contexts.
 These individuals may serve later as trial users of the prototype lights.
 It will include relevant business matters, such as existing distribution networks of products to prospective users.
-And it will include relevant engineering and manufacturing matters for the light. (http://cee45q.stanford.edu/2003/briefing_book/)
+And it will include relevant engineering and manufacturing matters for the light.

-The graduate seminar will be the next stage of the startup.
+The second quarter of the project will be a graduate seminar pursuing the next stages of a startup.
 Its team of students with technical, design, and business expertise will seek to advance the project to the point where it can be funded and deployed.
 They will start with the briefing book from the undergraduate seminar.
 In subteams for each region, they will then use the Stanford/IDEO methodology to develop designs for a light, experience, and business plan.
 The designs will be prototyped, tested, and iteratively improved.
-The subteams will use the Discovery-Driven Planning methodology to develop business models, to identify key assumptions, and to iteratively test and improve these.
+The subteams will use the Discovery-Driven Planning methodology to develop business models, to identify key assumptions, and to iteratively test and improve them.
 The evolving designs will receive frequent technical, design, and business feedback from the advisory board.
 The goal is for these designs to become real -- starting this summer.

-Mills, Evan and Steve Johnson.
-2002.
+[1] E Mills, S Johnson.
 The Specter of Fuel-Based Lighting: A Dramatic Opportunity for Technology Leapfrogging in the Developing World.
-Issue Paper, Lawrence Berkeley National Laboratory.
-July 5. (http://eetd.lbl.gov/emills/PUBS/PDF/FBL_1-pager.pdf).
+Issue Paper, Lawrence Berkeley National Laboratory, 2002-07-05.